saminov19/text2sql_task/README.md

 The generated SQL query will be executed on the ClickHouse database and the results will be displayed.

-[('100',)]
+## Current Progress
+1. The tool interacts with the Clickhouse database.
+2. The tool asks the user to input table name and a prompt.
+3. The tool converts the prompt to SQL.
+4. The tool uses generated SQL to pull data from Clickhouse database and return the result to the user.
+5. Generated a dataset (dataset.txt) with 100 prompt-sql pairs in order to fine-tune the model in the future.

-Limitations
+## Limitations
-The system currently supports ClickHouse as the database backend.
-It may not be compatible with other database systems.
+The system doesn't perform well in converting natural language to SQL yet.
 The system relies on the provided ClickHouse database schema and may not handle complex queries or schema changes.
-The performance and accuracy of the Text-to-SQL conversion depend on the underlying GPT model and the training data.
+The performance and accuracy of the Text-to-SQL conversion depend on the underlying transformer model.

+## Further Improvements
+1. Fine-tune the model using the collected dataset.
+2. Develop testing methods to evaluate the model and calculate score metrics.
+3. Develop validation techniques to prevent errors while converting text to SQL.